Signalling and Telecoms

 Learners will be taught how to use the TMT-FIP booklet for railway telecoms maintenance

-OTDR training
+OTDR Training

 Students will learn how to use a OTDR (Optical Time Doman Reflectometer) to test fibre cables.